Veliashvilii/MVC-Template-For-Xcode/README.md

    - **Controller**: Facilitates data communication between Model and View and responds to user interactions.

 2. **Template Setup**:
-   - Create a new project in Xcode.
+   - Clone the repository
-   - Add these files to the project directory.
+   - Navigate to Xcode Templates folder: `~/Library/Developer/Xcode/Templates/`.
+If Templates folder doesn't exist, create it
-   - Ensure that the placeholders `___VARIABLE_ModuleName___` are replaced with your module name.
+   - Create a new folder and name it whatever you want, then enter the folder you created.
-   - Make adjustments as needed.
+   - Copy and paste all the project files.

 ## Files